FelixOnline/v2/content/articles/2012-12-7-ams-albums-of-the-year.md

  - /music/3070/ams-albums-of-the-year
 imported: true
 comments:
+ - value: >
- - Weirdest moment of my summer was hearing Oblivion come on in a branch of Eroski  in Palma De Mallorca
+     Weirdest moment of my summer was hearing Oblivion come on in a branch of Eroski in Palma De Mallorca.

 # Article Taxonomies
 categories: